 - Once the project has been awarded, a letter of agreement will be mailed to the director and copied to the project coordinator.
-This agreement stipulates that: - A project update via email is required mid-way through the grant year - A final report is due by the end of the grant cycle WNYLRC must be apprised immediately of any deviation from the original grant proposal, Any changes to the grant proposal may need to be approved first by the WNYLRC grant program liaison. - 75% of the grant award will be distributed once the project has been approved.
-Grant recipients will receive the remaining 25% once WNYLRC approves the final grant report. - Recipients should submit the final grant report AFTER the grant project has been completed or before the final report deadline. - If any recipient fails to submit a final report by the deadlines listed in the Letter of Agreement, the final payment may be forfeited and jeopardize future grant opportunities. - Grant recipients are responsible for maintaining and storing master or archival digital files and metadata as applicable. - Grant recipients who cease membership in WNYLRC risk having their collections pulled from WNYLRC/ESLN digital portals.
+This agreement stipulates that: - A project update via email is required mid-way through the grant year - A final report is due by the end of the grant cycle.
+WNYLRC must be apprised immediately of any deviation from the original grant proposal.
+Any changes to the grant proposal will need to be approved by the WNYLRC grant program liaison. - Submit updates and final reports to the WNYLRC grant program liaison. - 75% of the grant award will be distributed once the project has been awarded.
+Grant recipients will receive the remaining 25% once WNYLRC approves the final grant report. - Recipients should submit the final grant report AFTER the grant project has been completed or before the end of the grant cycle. - If any recipient fails to submit a final report by the deadlines listed in the Letter of Agreement, the final payment may be forfeited and jeopardize future grant opportunities. - Grant recipients are responsible for maintaining and storing master or archival digital files and metadata as applicable. - Grant recipients who cease membership in WNYLRC risk having their collections pulled from WNYLRC/ESLN digital portals.